zmedelis/bosquet/README.md

 # LLMOps for Large Language Model based applications

 All but most trivial LLM applications require complex prompt handling, development, evaluation, secure use, and deployment techniques.

-Bosquet is building LLMOps functionality (see totorial bellow for the parts that are now implemented):
+Bosquet is building LLMOps functionality (see the tutorial bellow for the parts that are now implemented):

 * Support access to all main LLM **models**: [GPT](https://openai.com/api/), [Bloom](https://bigscience.huggingface.co/blog/bloom), and [Stable Diffusion](https://stability.ai/blog/stable-diffusion-v2-release) to start with.
 * Provide scaffolding for prompt building **methods**: Role Promoting, Chain of Thought, Zero-Shot CoT, Self Consistency, and more.
 * **Vulnerability** assessment and monitoring.
 How possible are prompt leak or injection attacks?
 Can prompt generate harmful content?
 * Prompt quality **evaluation**.
-* Developed ant tested prompt **deployment** to [Cloudflare Workers](https://workers.cloudflare.com/), [AWS Lambda](https://aws.amazon.com/lambda/), or self host via REST API.
+* Developed and tested prompt **deployment** to [Cloudflare Workers](https://workers.cloudflare.com/), [AWS Lambda](https://aws.amazon.com/lambda/), or self-host via REST API.
 * Prompt service **reliability** guarantees.

 ## Features